HeartlandNetwork/HTLN-BreedingBird-Data-Package/README.md

 # HTLN-BreedingBird-Data-Package
 ----------------
 Contains files and scripts for creating NPS HTLN data package components.
-The main areas are metadata (EML) and data validation including exploratory data analyses / data summary / certification documents for dataset publishing.
+The main areas are metadata (EML) and validation scripts for the dataset (Validate).
 The working example is the HTLN breeding bird protocol and database.
+The 2022 breeding bird protocol revision is located in Documentation.
 The directory ./src is my file dumping ground.
 Files stored in other directories are functioning executable scripts.
 Thanks for reading!

-Background info on HTLN breeding bird monitoring project is here:
+Addtional background info on HTLN breeding bird monitoring project is here:

 https://www.nps.gov/im/htln/birds.htm